Edmund Blacket: St. Andrew's Cathedral

 Blacket's association with St Andrew's, the Anglican Cathedral of Sydney, began in 1846.
 Grand plans for a square church had been made by Governor Lachlan Macquarie and his architect Francis Greenway, but these had been abandoned after proceeding no further than the laying of the foundation stone in 1819.
 By the time of Blacket's arrival, St Andrew's was under construction to a design by James Hume.
 It was to be a Neo Gothic structure of a relatively timid design and scale, cruciform and with narrow transepts.
 The foundations were laid, the south transept was almost complete, and in places the walls were 15 ft high.
 The work had ceased through lack of funds owing to the drought.
 In 1846 Blacket, who was seen by the committee to have a greater grasp of architectural principles and design than Hume, was appointed to replace him as architect of the cathedral.

 While the cathedral was under construction, a temporary wooden cathedral was erected, and one of Blacket's first jobs was to create a stained-glass window for it.
 Being unable to acquire coloured glass, he painted plain glass and fired it, using part of the crypt beneath St James, King Street, as his studio.
-This window, which predated commercial stained glass manufacture in Australia, has unfortunately been lost.
+This window, which predated commercial stained glass manufacture in Australia, has been lost.
 Blacket was very pleased with it and wrote to his brother Frank "the folk who come to see it ... can hardly believe it is not stained glass."

 Blacket's design for the cathedral was restricted by the foundations that were already in place and the existence of Perpendicular tracery built to Hume's design in two of the aisle windows.
 The challenge to Blacket was to create a building which worked within the limitations of scale but still had the imposing quality of a cathedral.
 Once again, Bishop Broughton's aim was to have a replica of the Magdalen College tower, but Bishop Selwyn of New Zealand had laid the foundation stone in 1842, and his recommendation had been for two towers.
 Blacket initially designed towers that accommodated the wishes of both Bishops, but he also wrote to a relative in Yorkshire asking them to send drawings of the façade of York Minster.